Nexustaxcrm/Nexus-crm-project/backend/SETUP_ENV.md

 # This is a randomly generated secret - keep it secure!
 JWT_SECRET=f2f29caa222b383f706be3489b98359ba1cae0d3d9debaa1b250a4f43eda5d42

+# Admin User Password (optional, defaults to 'admin123')
+# This is the password for the default admin user created on first startup
+# IMPORTANT: Change this password after first login!
+ADMIN_PASSWORD=admin123

 # Server Port (optional, defaults to 3000)
 PORT=3000
 ```